Kraftbar/linux-essentials/docs/mySetup/newLinuxInstallation/readme.md

 >   ```
 ### 3. configure mouse speed (not acc) beyond the gui setting limit
 see manual  config - trackpad.txt
+actually, dont do this.
+Breaks some other things...

 ### 4. Set up ssh